newYasser/Bezier-Algorithm/README.md

 - Run the compiled executable file.
 - A window will appear, and you can click the left mouse button to draw Bezier curves by specifying four control points.

-## License

-This code is provided under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to use and modify the code for your own purposes.

-## Acknowledgments

-The code in this program is based on discussions and contributions by the author.